 This incredibly unique Russian breed is especially cold-hardy.
 If you're interested in a breed with a really intriguing history, read on!

 The Pavlovskaya hen is Russia’s most ancient chicken breed.
 Its origins are lost in the murky depths of history, but by the time Russians began to take stock of their native chicken breeds in the late 1800s Pavlovskaya hens were already virtually extinct.
 Many centuries ago this breed emerged in the town of Pavlovo, a small enclave of peasants and craftsmen about 200 miles east of Moscow.
 The town was known for a number of unique agricultural specialties including the breeding of fighting geese, canaries, and the cultivation of lemons.
-Some poultry historians believe that the Pavlovkskaya hens are the foundational breed that gave rise to more recently developed crested breeds like the Polish, Barthuhners, and Brabanters.
+Some poultry historians believe that the Pavlovskaya hens are the foundational breed that gave rise to more recently developed crested breeds like the Polish, Barthuhners, and Brabanters.

 Pavlovskaya hens are known to be extremely cold hardy and have unique feathering on their feet that is similar to the feathering on wild grouse.
 A Russian myth describes the origin of this exotic breed as an illicit tryst between a chicken and grouse.
 Despite their hardiness the breed all but perished in the Soviet era.
 At one time in the early 1990s the total global population of authentic Pavlovskaya was reduced to two roosters, and one was infertile.
 By breeding the fertile rooster with somewhat similar hens, and then back-breeding to the father, the breed was reestablished.